jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 1. inside-out or
 2. outside-in.

-We will start with the inside-out traversal or the so-called forward accumulation mode:
+We start with the inside-out traversal of the chain rule, i.e., the forward accumulation mode:

 $$
 \begin{align*}